LokeshMelkani07/CV/README.md

-# This is Just a Simple Intoduction Website Created USing HTML
+# This is Just a Simple Intoduction Website Created Using HTML and Little CSS